pipeyrunner/hide-seek/docs/hiding/the_hider_deck/curses.md

 ### Curse of the Egg Partner

 The egg can be from any type of animal, but it must be a real egg (a chocolate egg or a plastic egg, for example, would not count.)
 Any visible fracture, however small, counts as killing the egg.
 If you do not want to buy items during the course of your game, or object to this curse on ethical grounds, this curse should be removed from the deck.
 For any other curse that requires all seekers to do something, the egg counts as a seeker.
-For example, using the Curse of the Lemon Phylactery after this curse has been played would require the egg to have a lemonn attached to it.
+For example, using the Curse of the Lemon Phylactery after this curse has been played would require the egg to have a lemon attached to it.

 ### Curse of the Jammed Door